 How to Register

-To get register, you’ll need to visit the ARRL website to locate a testing session near you, which will provide you with the necessary contacts, time, and location of available testing appointments.
+To register, you’ll need to visit the ARRL website to locate a testing session near you, which will provide you with the necessary contacts, time, and location of available testing appointments.

 Before you can actually take the exam, you’ll also need to register with the FCC and get an FCC Registration Number (FRN).